More than just crab…

 Now we were to discover that he was the brains behind the wonderfully imposing Hotel de Paris, sitting high above the pier commanding the top spot of the cliff top.

-A lighthouse has stood at Cromer since 1669, the current one which was built in 1833 stands a ½ mile from the cliff edge.
-This new lighthouse was built as it was becoming obvious that its predecessor was going to succumbed to the vigours of nature and unfortunately fell into the sea in 1866.
+A lighthouse has stood at Cromer since 1669, the current one which was built in 1833 stands ½ mile from the cliff edge as the previous lighthouse succumbed to the vigour’s of nature and fell into the sea in 1866.